readthedocs/commonmark.py/README.rst

 Tests
 -----

-To work on CommonMark-py, you will need to be able to run the test suite to make sure your changes don't break anything.
+To work on commonmark.py, you will need to be able to run the test suite to make sure your changes don't break anything.
 To run the tests, you can do something like this: